rogeriotaques/bookkeepr/README.md

 ```

 > [!NOTE]
-> Adjust the host port number accordingly.
-All the data will be stored in `/home/<USER>/bookkeepr/data` folder in your server.
+> If needed, adjust the host port number accordingly.
+By running the docker with the above command, all the data will be stored in your server's `/home/<USER>/bookkeepr/data` folder.

 #### Troubleshooting